February 07, 2020

 In other words, you’re not truly being fake.
 You’re putting your best foot forward while embracing feedback, change, and growth — all in the hopes of finding your groove more each day.
 It works.
 Unfortunately, “self-monitor till you make it” doesn’t rhyme.

-Imposter syndrome feels terrible, but we can learn to view it as a universal experience, a potential motivator for growth, and a barometer of whether our needs are being met at work.
+Impostor syndrome feels terrible, but we can learn to view it as a universal experience, a potential motivator for growth, and a barometer of whether our needs are being met at work.

 SHARE THIS POST: